wilsonmar/wilsonmar.github.io/_posts/2019-07-13-microtrader.md

 ### microtrader-setup.sh (app build from code & test locally)

-1. PROTIP: I've created a shell script (in GitHub) to install the <a href="#microtrader4">4 microtrader processes<a>.
+1. PROTIP: I've created a shell script (in GitHub) to install the <a href="#microtrader4">4 microtrader processes</a>.
 View it within an internet browser at:

    <a target="_blank" href="https://github.com/wilsonmar/DevSecOps/blob/master/microtrader/microtrader-setup.sh">https://github.com/wilsonmar/DevSecOps/blob/master/microtrader/microtrader-setup.sh</a>